Video-Nomad/gs-curvetools-docs/docs/source/layers.rst

 - **Toggle Geometry Edit** will enable selectability of the geometry in this layer and allow user to poly edit the geometry.

-.. note:: **Editing** geometry is usually safe but drastic changes of vert order can have unexpected results.
-Edited geometry looses the ability to change its Length and Width Divisions using Length and Width Divisions attributes.
+.. note:: **Editing** geometry is usually safe but drastic changes of vertex order can have unexpected results.
+Edited geometry loses the ability to change its Length and Width Divisions using Length and Width Divisions attributes.

 .. _extract-buttons:

 Extract Buttons
 ^^^^^^^^^^^^^^^

 You can quickly extract geometry from selected curves or extract the geometry from ALL curves by using special Extract Buttons.
 Extraction duplicates the geometry and detaches it from curves for safe export or further editing.
-Original curves and procedural geometry stays unchanged.
+Original curves and procedural geometry stay unchanged.

 .. image:: images/buttons/extract_selected.png
   :width: 150px